coderedcorp/coderedcms/docs/features/snippets/filmstrip.rst

 **Custom CSS class**: If you need to add a specific CSS class for this panel, add it here.
 **Custom ID**: If you need to add a specific ID for this panel, add it here.
 **Content**: A streamfield that contains the content blocks for the panel.

+.. versionadded:: 2.1

+   You must be on Wagtail CRX version 2.1 or higher to use Film Strips.